sniklaus/pytorch-liteflownet/README.md

 python run.py --model default --first ./images/first.png --second ./images/second.png --out ./out.flo
 ```

 I am afraid that I cannot guarantee that this reimplementation is correct.
-However, it produced results almost identical to the implementation of the original authors in the examples that I tried.
-The numerical deviations stem from differences in the `DownsampleLayer` of Caffe and the `torch.nn.functional.interpolate` function of PyTorch.
+However, it produced results pretty much identical to the implementation of the original authors in the examples that I tried.
+There are some numerical deviations that stem from differences in the `DownsampleLayer` of Caffe and the `torch.nn.functional.interpolate` function of PyTorch.
 Please feel free to contribute to this repository by submitting issues and pull requests.

 ## comparison
 <p align="center"><img src="comparison/comparison.gif?raw=true" alt="Comparison"></p>